iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 ***

-## Deployment pattern
+## Rollout strategy
-**Deployment pattern** defines how traffic is split between versions during the experiment.
+**Rollout strategy** defines how traffic is split between versions during the experiment.

 Iter8 makes it easy for you to take total advantage of all the traffic engineering features available in your K8s environment (i.e., supported by the ingress or service mesh technology available in your K8s cluster).